-The same with the weight loss issue although more studies are done to prove its effectiveness.
-Overall Garcinia Cambogia along with its other health benefits is safe.
+The same with the weight loss issue, although more studies are done to prove its effectiveness.
+Overall, Garcinia Cambogia, along with its other health benefits, is safe.

-HCA is the main ingredient and covers about fifty to sixty percent.
-If you decide to buy one make sure to read the ingredients and take note of the ingredients that you must avoid.
+HCA is the main ingredient and covers about fifty to sixty per cent.
+If you decide to buy one, make sure to read the ingredients and take note of the elements that you must avoid.

 For example, if you find Caffeine, added sugars and artificial binders in the ingredients, then avoid the product as much as possible.